SpacefulSpecies/App/README.md

 // build the container
 $container = $builder->build();
 ```
-The `\Species\App\StandardContainerBuilder` will load these configurations in order:
+The `StandardContainerBuilder` will load these configurations in order:
 - slim settings and services from config file used by [php-di/slim-bridge](https://github.com/PHP-DI/Slim-Bridge)
 - override slim settings with environment and path variables (debug, cache)
 - app settings and services used by the framework (like Twig)